gwendi/craft-ai-client-js/README.md

   new craftai.Time('2010-01-01T07:30:30'));
 ```

-> Any number of partial contexts and/or `craftai.Time` instances can be provided to `decide`, it follows the same semantics than [Object.assign(...)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign): the later arguments overriding the properties value from the previous ones)
+> Any number of partial contexts and/or `craftai.Time` instances can be provided to `decide`, it follows the same semantics as [Object.assign(...)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign): the later arguments overriding the properties value from the previous ones)

-A computed `decision` would look like:
+A computed `decision` on an `enum`type would look like:

 ```js
 {